LabunskyA/labunsky.info/about/cv/index.md

     - [Boehm](https://www.hboehm.info/gc/) and other GCs
     - different sql (microsoft, mysql) and nosql ([whitedb](http://whitedb.org), [redis](https://redis.io)) databases
     - multi-threading in different models and concurrency in general
+    - clouds (aws, azure, google cloud, ibm cloud)
     - crypto-currencies (smart contracts in particular)
     - UI stuff like html and css, Java Swing and Android layouts
     - many other things I just did not remember at the time
-  - not really a programming skill, but I used to create trading strategies
+  - not really a programming skill, but used to create trading strategies
 - **Finance skills**
-  - Trading commodities derivatives
+  - Commodities derivatives
-  - Hedging strategies (from cryptocurrency mining and smart contracts revenue)
+  - Hedging strategies (cryptocurrency mining / smart contracts revenue)
   - Arbitrage
   - Mid- and short-term trading strategies
 - **Other qualities**